Tightening Quadratic Convex Relaxations for the AC Optimal Transmission Switching Problem: Numerical Experiments

 \subsection{Relaxations for ACOTS}

 We compare five different types of relaxations for ACOTS:

-(1) `PM': The on/off QC relaxation implemented in PowerModels.jl \cite{coffrin2018power}, which is used as state-of-the-art to benchmark ACOTS relaxations.
-Formulation within `PM' is based on \cite{hijazi2017convex} which uses on/off trigonometric function relaxations and recursive McCormick linearization of trilinear terms, without additional cycle constraints or the OBBT algorithm.
+(1) {\cblue``P"}: The on/off QC relaxation implemented in PowerModels.jl \citep{coffrin2018power}, which is used as state-of-the-art to benchmark ACOTS relaxations.
+Formulation within {\cblue``P"} is based on \citep{hijazi2017convex} which uses on/off trigonometric function relaxations and recursive McCormick linearization of trilinear terms, without additional cycle constraints or the OBBT algorithm.

-(2) `E': Proposed ACOTS-QC relaxation with extreme-point representation for linearizing $z_{ij}v_i v_j c_{ij}$ and $z_{ij}v_i v_j s_{ij}$ in \eqref{eq:w_nonconv}.
+(2) ``E": Proposed ACOTS-QC relaxation with extreme-point representation for linearizing $z_{ij}v_i v_j c_{ij}$ and $z_{ij}v_i v_j s_{ij}$ in \eqref{eq:w_nonconv}.